Protecting Canola Exports

 Only apply pesticides that are registered for use on canola in Canada and won’t create trade concerns.
 Registration of a pesticide doesn’t guarantee that it is acceptable to export customers.
 One challenge is that registration can pre-date the establishment of maximum residue limits (MRLs) in major export markets, and in some cases this can create a market risk.
 Talk with your grain buyer before you spray to ensure the pesticides you’re using are acceptable to your customers.

-- Questions remain about whether canola treated with the active ingredient quinclorac is acceptable in all key export markets for canola.
-The member companies of the Western Grains Elevator Assocation and the Canadian Oilseed Processors Association have individually advised that they will not accept delivery of canola grown and harvested in 2016 that has been treated with quinclorac.
-Until exporters and processors are confident that they can ship quinclorac-treated canola to China without trade concerns, producers are advised to avoid this marketing risk by using other cleavers control methods.
+- HERBICIDE: Quinclorac (e.g. Accord, Clever, Facet and Masterline Quinclorac) - Questions remain about whether canola treated with the active ingredient quinclorac is acceptable in all key export markets for canola.
+The member companies of the Western Grains Elevator Association and the Canadian Oilseed Processors Association have individually advised that they will not accept delivery of canola grown and harvested in 2017 that has been treated with quinclorac.
+Residues can occur in canola seed, oil and meal and there is no tolerance established to facilitate trade with China.
+Until exporters and processors are confident that they can ship quinclorac-treated canola to China without trade concerns, growers are advised to avoid this marketing risk by using other cleavers control methods.
 Learn more about quinclorac and options for controlling cleavers.

 To learn more about Crop Protection Products and International Markets, including export requirements, roles throughout the value chain and responsible commercialization, read this brochure.